Dickinson-COMP-491-492/website/docs/03-unixToolsChallenge.md

 challenges.
 If your solution is different, try running the instructor's solution and see if it gives the same results as yours.

-1. Give a command line using the `ps` command that display all processes that are running on the system (should be more than a hundred).
+1. Give a command line using the `ps` command that displays all processes that are running on the system (should be more than a hundred).

 1. Give a command line using the `ps`, `tail` and `wc` commands, with pipes, to display just the number of processes that are running in the current terminal session (use `ps` alone to check your results).